josh-mchugh/resume-wizard/README.md

 ## Related Guides

 - REST Qute ([guide](https://quarkus.io/guides/qute-reference#rest_integration)): Qute integration for Quarkus REST.
 This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.

+## Running in dev mode with Scala 3 compiler
+Running the Scala quarkus:dev we want to pass the compile arguments in as well according to this documentation. [quarkus-scala-3](https://docs.quarkiverse.io/quarkus-scala3/dev/indexb.html#_passing_scala_compiler_args_in_quarkus_dev_mode)

+QUARKUS_SCALA3_COMPILER_ARGS="-Wunused:all,-deprecation,-feature,-Ysemanticdb" mvn quarkus:dev